-- A lump which is freely mobile within the breast is likely to be a fibroadenoma.
+- A lump that is freely mobile within the breast is likely to be a fibroadenoma.

 - Benign tumors will be soft or firm in consistency and will not be fixed to skin or underlying structures.

 Ultrasound uses high-frequency sound waves to view the breast tissue.
 It is usually the first investigation to be carried out for any breast lump.
-It is non-invasive and free of harmful radiations.
+It is non-invasive and free of harmful radiation.